tbhaijee/ETL_project_two/README.md

 ## TRANSFORM

+Data analysis and transformation were performed using Python's Pandas, OS libraries via Jupyter Notebook.

-* Perform data cleanup, remove all unnecessary columns, only keep Country, Year, Sex, Age and Suicide Rate
+* Perform data cleanup, remove all unnecessary columns, only keep relevant information regarding Country, Year, Sex, Age and Suicide Rate

 * Group literacy rate by country, then by year